Skip to main content

 While steel stakeholders are cautiously optimistic a trade war can be averted between the U.S. and Canada, a major player in the aluminum industry isn’t so sure.

-Jean Simard, CEO of the Aluminium Association of Canada, said another flareup between Canada and the U.S. is a possibility, as Mr. Trump could well use tariffs as a negotiating tool ahead of 2026, when USMCA is up for review.
+Jean Simard, CEO of the Aluminum Association of Canada, said another flareup between Canada and the U.S. is a possibility, as Mr. Trump could well use tariffs as a negotiating tool ahead of 2026, when USMCA is up for review.

 “There’s all sorts of scenarios,” he said.
 “But this creates a dynamic where the U.S. will certainly want to extract concessions from both Mexico and Canada.”